SpectrixDev/bot-saber/README.md

 Bot Saber is a discord bot handy for anyone wanting to spice up their discord server with Beat Saber features and commands.
 It offers a great way to integrate the game right into your server.

 The bot boasts a list of various commands and features.
-We plan to expand these commands and consistantly add more.
+We plan to expand these commands and consistently add more.
 For example, there's a BeatSaver integration and a ScoreSaber integration, allowing for beatmap searches and profile viewing from within Discord.

 As well as this, the bot has per-server settings, allowing you to customize the prefix for your specific server, to avoid conflicts with other bots.